influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 | 2019-08-18T00:24:00Z | 2.0000000000|

-The query uses the InfluxQL [COUNT() function](/influxdb/v2.4/query-data/influxql/view-functions/aggregates/#count) to count the number of `water_level` points.
+The query uses the InfluxQL [COUNT() function](/influxdb/v2.4/query-data/influxql/view-functions/aggregates/#count) to count the number of `water_level` points per location, per 12 minute interval.
-It groups results by the `location` tag and into 12 minute intervals.
 Note that the time interval and the tag key are separated by a comma in the `GROUP BY` clause.